OlineRanum/FACT_DetectorAnalysisSoftware/README.md

 _Intention:_ The intention of this package is to provide easy acsess to the FACT data, as it is streamed directly from the detector into the _Data_ directory.
 This will make it easier to check that everything runs as it should, and to perform easy analysis on top of the data.

-_Future Development:_ Future development consists of building a solid graphical user face and a simple installation mechanism for the package.
+_Future Development:_ Future development consists of building a solid graphical user interface and a simple installation mechanism for the package.
 A mechanism to easily add new analysis modules and adjust the detector parameters through settings.txt must come into place.

 ### Installation